Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Byte code and the JVM

-Byte code is somewhere between machine code and high-level source in abstraction - an _intermediate-level_ language.
+Byte code is somewhere between machine code and a high-level source in abstraction - an _intermediate-level_ language.

 --

-- The Java Virtual Machines are virtual computers (a software simulation a physical computer), which are designed to view byte code as their native machine code.
+- The Java Virtual Machines are virtual computers (a software simulation of a physical computer) that are designed to view byte code as their native machine code.

 --

-- These JVMs contain within them interpreters which can translate this byte code to the appropriate machine code for whichever physical processessor they are actually running on.
+- These JVMs contain interpreters that can translate this byte code to the appropriate machine code for whichever physical processor they are actually running on.

 --

-- Any programaming language that can be compiled Java byte code can run in a JVM...
+- Any programming language that can be compiled Java byte code can run in a JVM...
 Groovy, Kotlin, and Scala are popular high-level languages with different syntax from Java that take advantage of this.

 ---